armory/minnaker/readme.md

 To learn more about the Spinnaker Operator check out the docs here: https://docs.armory.io/docs/installation/operator/

-Also check out the [`spinnaker-kustomize-patches`](https://github.com/armory/spinnaker-kustomize-patches#kustomize-patches-for-armory) repo
+Also check out the [`spinnaker-kustomize-patches`](https://github.com/armory/spinnaker-kustomize-patches#kustomize-patches-for-armory) repo.

 ## Details